Rudolf Wissell: Early life

 Rudolf Wissell was born on 8 March 1869 in Göttingen, in the Prussian Province of Hanover.
 His father was Ludwig Wissel, a helmsman, his mother was Ulrike, née Klimmet.
 He went to school in Bremen from 1876-83.
 In 1883, he started an apprenticeship as a mechanical engineer.
-Finishing in 1887, Wissell started to work at a machine builder in Bremen.).
+Finishing in 1887, Wissell started to work at a machine builder in Bremen.

 In 1888, Wissel became a member of the (still illegal) SPD and chairman of the Fachverein der Schlosser und Maschinenbauer (a union).
 In 1890, he brought the Fachverein into the newly founded Deutscher Metallarbeiter-Verband.
 From 1891-3, he served in a Prussian Grenadier regiment stationed in Posen.
 Following military service, Wissell worked as a lathe operator at Kiel and for the Metallarbeiter-Verband from 1893-1901.
 He also attended courses in law.
-In 1901, Wissell he became a full-time union functionary as Arbeitersekretär of the unions at Lübeck.
+In 1901, Wissell became a full-time union functionary as Arbeitersekretär of the unions at Lübeck.